PROLOGUE

 “No, sir.”

-I don’t know why they let me go, maybe because I was so young, only twenty, somewhat innocent, and honestly confused.
+I don’t know why they let me go, maybe because I was so young, somewhat innocent, and honestly confused.

 “She’s turning a trick with the bail bondsman,” she said.
 “To get Wendell out of jail.”

-Waiting in the library, reading, There is a River, by Edgar Cayce, and exploring how choices determine our destiny, I recalled the principle of cause and effect in Color and Design, in Emerson’s Essay on Compensation and Mammaw’s Bible quote, “As ye sow, so shall ye reap.”
+Waiting in the library reading Edgar Cayce’s There is a River, I pondered the principle of cause and effect in science and art, choices that determine our destiny, and Mammaw’s Biblical quote, “As ye sow, so shall ye reap.”

 Was God a punishing God or a loving Father?
-If I did have an abortion, would He condemn me as a sinner?
+If I had an abortion, would He condemn me as a sinner or not?
 Either way, I’d experience the consequences of my decision.

 Buddy said, “You always have a choice.”

-The three-month deadline passed, I could rage against what I couldn’t control or choose to accept my fate.
-I once heard a story about an unwed mother who surrendered her baby for adoption.
-Perhaps, I too, could bless a childless couple with my gift.
-For the first time, I accepted I would give birth to a child I could not keep.
+The three-month deadline passed.
+I could rage against what I couldn’t control or choose to accept my fate.
+I’d heard about unwed mothers who surrendered their babies for adoption.
+Perhaps I could bless a childless couple with my gift.
+For the first time, I accepted giving birth to a child I could not keep.

-Determined to escape before Evelyn raised the bail to set my captor free, I considered driving myself home 2,000 miles across the country, but she’d taken possession of my car and the keys, and I didn’t have money for food or gas.
+Determined to escape before Evelyn raised the bail and set my captor free, I considered driving home alone 2,000 miles across the country, but she had my car and keys, and I had no money for food or gas.

 I closed the library door and phoned Stuart.
 Instead of money, I asked him to rescue me.
-This time he said yes and agreed to fly to Beaumont and drive me back to Los Angeles.
+This time, he said yes.
+He agreed to fly to Beaumont and drive me back to Los Angeles.

-Bailed out of jail the day Stuart arrived, Uncle Wendell had lost his phony charm, his anger palpable.
-My departure resembled a hostage exchange in a war zone.
-Twenty-four and nervous, my rescuer helped reload my books, art supplies, jazz albums, and record player.
-Neither my aunt nor uncle offered to help, nor honored our family tradition of providing ham sandwiches and a thermos of coffee for our long journey through the desert.
+Uncle Wendell had lost his phony charm, his anger palpable.
+Bailed out of jail the day Stuart arrived, my departure resembled a hostage exchange in a war zone.
+Twenty-four and nervous, my rescuer helped me reload my books, art supplies, jazz albums, and record player in the Chevy.
+Neither my aunt nor uncle offered to help, nor did they honor our family tradition of providing ham sandwiches and a thermos of coffee for a long journey into the desert.

 8. What Child is This?

 THE HEAVY OAK DOOR groaned like an elderly woman on her deathbed.
-The century-old Tiffany stained-glass window stolen by vandals left a gaping hole in the entry hall.
-At the top of the wide staircase, passing the rooms where my baby was conceived and Uncle Wendell wooed me to Texas months before, I knocked on Susie’s attic door.
+The century-old Tiffany stained-glass window stolen by vandals from the Victorian mansion on Carondelet left a gaping hole in the entry hall.
+At the top of the wide staircase, I passed the room where I conceived my baby, and Uncle Wendell wooed me to Texas months before and knocked on Susie’s attic door.
+“There’s no place in the inn!” she said.
+“Our beloved castle is destined for demolition.”

-My Mammaw lay in a rented hospital bed by the west windows in Mother’s dining room.
-Her hair, which I braided since kindergarten, crossed and pinned high on her head, glistened silver like a crown.
-My tears dripped on her face.
-She didn’t open her eyes.
+My car unpacked, I drove to my mother’s house.
+Mammaw lay in a rented hospital bed in the dining room.
+In the afternoon sun, her hair that I’d braided, crossed, and pinned high on her head since kindergarten, glistened like a silver crown.
+My tears dripped onto her face, but she didn’t open her eyes.

-As if she waited for me to come home to say goodbye, she passed away the following morning at the age of seventy-six.
-I came too late to sing The Old Rugged Cross, one last time, too late to ask questions about the birth of her seven children and the two lost in her womb or beg her forgiveness for the pain I caused.
+I came too late to sing The Old Rugged Cross together one last time, too late to ask questions about the birth of her seven children and the two lost in her womb, too late to beg her forgiveness for the pain I’d caused.
+As if she waited for me to come home to say goodbye, she passed away the following morning at seventy-six.

-On the day of my birth, she asked God to let her live to celebrate my eighteenth birthday.
-One night, an ambulance whisked her away.
-I fell on my knees praying, “Please God, I’m sixteen.
-If you grant Mammaw’s wish, I’ll dedicate my life to You.”
+On the day of my birth, she’d asked God to let her live to celebrate my eighteenth birthday.
+Five years before, when an ambulance whisked her away, afraid she’d die, I fell on my knees and prayed, “Please, God, grant Mammaw’s wish, and I’ll dedicate my life to You.”
 I had promises to keep.

 Except for Wendell, all her sons and wives came to the Masonic cemetery in Fresno and buried Mammaw under a big tree I knew she’d like.
-They didn’t sing her favorite hymn but, in my mind, we sang a duet, On a hill far away stood an old rugged cross,” ending with me yelling—lost sinners were slain!
+They didn’t sing her favorite hymn, but in my mind, I heard us singing, on a hill far away stood an old rugged cross, ending with our yelling—lost sinners were slain!

-Mother, my sister, aunts, and cousins stared, whispered, and exchanged looks.
-Talented at lip-reading and body language, I didn’t need to hear the words.
+Mother, my sister, and my aunts, exchanging looks, stared and whispered.
+Talented at lip-reading and body language, I didn’t need to hear their words.

-Settled in my new home, thirty-five miles east of Los Angeles to my new home in Upland, a sprawling tract of affordable homes built in the 1950s, I helped Mona get her rambunctious boys, Larry, six, Jimmy, eight, and Ricky, ten off to school.
-I cooked meatloaf with breadcrumbs like her mother, Hawaiian pork chops, and lima beans, napped, and read Paramhansa Yogananda’s Autobiography of a Yogi, a gift from Vi, a friend and neighbor.
-Books always found me when I most needed them.
-Yogananda’s classic sparked my curiosity about the mystery of life.
+Moving thirty-five miles east of Los Angeles to my new home in Upland, a sprawling tract of affordable homes built in the 1950s, I helped Mona get her rambunctious boys, Larry, six, Jimmy, eight, and Ricky, ten off to school, cooked meatloaf with breadcrumbs like her mother, Hawaiian pork chops, and lima beans, napped, and read Paramhansa Yogananda’s Autobiography of a Yogi.
+Books seemed to find me when I most needed them.
+Yogananda’s classic enhanced my curiosity about the mysteries of life and death.

 Sales demanded perseverance.
-When selling Girl Scout cookies and Job’s Daughter’s Christmas fudge, door-to-door, I learned it took ten NOs to get a YES.
-I only needed to keep knocking, keep the goal in mind–my car payment–and swallow the pain of rejection.
+When selling Girl Scout cookies and Job’s Daughters’ Christmas fudge, door-to-door, I learned it took, ten Nos to get a Yes.
+I needed only to keep knocking, keep my goal in mind, and swallow the pain of rejection.

-Not knowing my hunger for companionship and real Mexican food, a young Avon customer invited me for lunch.
-Eating tacos and refried beans with her children outshined Oysters Rockefeller on Bourbon Street.
+Not knowing my hunger for companionship and authentic Mexican food, a young Avon customer invited me into her home for lunch.
+Eating tacos and refried beans with her children outshone Oysters Rockefeller on Bourbon Street.

 In early December, another customer with soft wrinkles and shiny gray hair invited me into her modest home with a thick maroon wall-to-wall carpet.
-Sinking my weary body into her plush sofa, she handed me several boxes wrapped in For Your Baby Shower paper.
-She’d attached baby rattles and yellow duckling diaper pins to the bows.
-Ripping open boxes like a child on Christmas morning, I found a baby bib, a yellow blanket trimmed in satin, newborn T-shirts, pajamas, and cotton receiving blankets decorated with Peter Rabbit.
+Sinking my weary body into her plush sofa, she handed me four boxes gift wrapped in For Your Baby Shower paper with attached baby rattles and yellow duckling diaper pins.
+Ripping open boxes like a child on Christmas morning, I found a yellow blanket trimmed in satin, newborn T-shirts, a baby bib, pajamas, and cotton receiving blankets decorated with paintings of Peter Rabbit.

-“The end of January,” I said, hugging the plush yellow blanket smelling like violets after a summer rain.
-“Seven weeks.”
+“Seven weeks,” I said, hugging the plush yellow blanket that smelled like violets after a summer rain.
+“The end of January.”

 “Is your husband excited about being a father?”